Kitware/CMake/Help/command/find_package.rst

    See the :manual:`cmake-packages(7)` manual for details on the user package registry.

-7. Search cmake variables defined in the Platform files for the current system.
+7. Search CMake variables defined in the Platform files for the current system.
 The searching of :variable:`CMAKE_INSTALL_PREFIX` and :variable:`CMAKE_STAGING_PREFIX` can be skipped if ``NO_CMAKE_INSTALL_PREFIX`` is passed or by setting the